System

 file navigator

-EVO’s File Navigator provides navigation and administrative options for content on shares.
+EVO’s File Navigator provides navigation and administrative options for content on local SMB shares.
 Select a file to see the available actions.

 By default, any user granted read/write for a share will have those permissions for all content on the share, with “EVO” as the owner.
 Changing the owner and editing ACLs changes the permission scheme to allow for more granular permissions control; however, care should be taken when adjusting permissions, especially when working with nested content (recursive permissions) and inheritance.